LuchoSejas/LuchoSejas/README.md

 🔹 QA with experience in electronic equipment testing and final product validation.

-🔹 Currently expanding my knowledge in Software QA, SQL, Power BI, Git and Python.
+🔹 Currently expanding my knowledge in Software QA, SQL, Git and Python.

 🔹 Interested in QA Manual, Automation and Data Analysis.